sutoiku/puffin/docs/Clientless.md

 From the client side (browser, local application, online service), PuffinDB can be used through any HTTP client, or through [DuckDB](https://duckdb.org/).

 ## DuckDB Extension
-PuffinDB will provide a simple extension that can be added to any DuckDB engine (client-side or cloud-side), directly from the SQL API:
+PuffinDB will provide a simple [extension/(Extension.md) that can be added to any DuckDB engine (client-side or cloud-side), directly from the SQL API:

 ```sql
 INSTALL 'puffindb';